OnkelHenky/PinotBlanc/README.md

 PinotGris
 =========

-Converter for SeleniumBuilder's JSON format into Merlot Blueprints
+Pinot Gris is a command line tool to convert user interaction, from  SeleniumBuilder (firefox plugin), into Merlot Blueprints files.
+Pinot Gris uses JSON format as source.

 *LICENSE*